angular-package/type/README.md

   AnyNumber,
   AnyString,
   Constructor,
-  CycleHook,
   Defined,
-  Func,
-  Key,
   Never,
   NotUndefined,
-  NumberBetween, // From 4.2.0
+  NumberBetween, // From the 4.2.0 version.
   Primitive,
   Primitives,
-  ResultCallback,
-  StringOfLength, // From 4.2.0
+  StringOfLength, // From the 4.2.0 version.
   Type,
   Types,
 } from '@angular-package/type';